-A placer location shall not include more than 20 acres for each individual claimant but there is no limit to the number of claims that an individual or association of individuals may locate.
+A placer claim shall not include more than 20 acres for each individual claimant but there is no limit to the number of claims that an individual or association of individuals may locate.

 A group of individuals may locate an "association" placer claim with a maximum of 160 acres.
 Thus two individuals may locate an association placer claim of 40 acres, three individuals 60 acres, etc., up to a maximum of 160 acres by eight individuals in a single claim.
 However, all locators must be bona fide.
-If "dummy" locators are used, the validity of the claim may be questioned should a conflict arise.
+If "dummy" locators are used, the validity of the claim may be questioned. laws of the United States, upon each claim or group of claims in common ownership, commencing at the expiration of one year from the date of location, and furnish proof thereof to the Commissioner.